NASA-IMPACT/lasrc-auxiliary/README.md

 To build the image contaning the scripts for updating this data on a shared EFS mount point run

+Note: The command below assumes you have exported an environment variable `AWS_ACCOUNT_ID` which references the AWS account where the hls-base reference image is stored.

 ```shell
 $ docker build --build-arg AWS_ACCOUNT_ID=$AWS_ACCOUNT_ID -t lasrc_aux_update ./update_aux
 ```